Author

 Businesses embarking on integrating or enhancing new technology or infrastructure can face challenges and potential resource wastage without clearly defined objectives.
 The success of implementation hinges on assessing current technologies, identifying suitable solutions, and crafting a well-structured plan.

-Establishing clear goals is paramount for effective implementation.
-Once these objectives are in place, asking relevant questions becomes crucial.
 Asking pertinent questions facilitates a deeper understanding of the implementation process, ensuring that each step is aligned with the overarching goals.
 This approach enhances the efficiency and effectiveness of the implementation, reducing the risk of complications and optimizing resource utilization.

 Let us take an example of a business aiming for digital transformation.
 Setting up a goal would require considering the following considerations and questions.